draeician/crules/project_spec.md

     *   **Why**: Ensuring the script works on different operating systems (Linux, macOS, Windows) broadens its usability.
     *   **Functionality**: Avoiding OS-specific features and testing on multiple platforms.

-If any of these features align with your goals, I'd be happy to include them in the project specification.
-Otherwise, I can proceed with the spec based on the provided information.

 * * *